TheDaniel3131/mES-Notes/Algorithmics/Notes.md

 - Search: Exploring a search space to find a desired solution.
 It can be used in various problem-solving scenarios, such as finding a path in a graph or searching for an element in a list.
 Basically, search algorithms and backtracking.

-# Chapter 3: Algorithm Analysis & Asymptotic Growth Rate
+# Chapter 3: Algorithm Analysis & Asymptotic Growth Rate (Part 1)

 - Algorithm is a step-by-step process to solve any problem which can be written in many ways.
 We need to analyze these algorithms to obtain the best or optimum solution.